andyeske/Airline-Data-Analysis-Tools/README.md

 <a name="ARAT"></a>
 ### Airline Route Analysis Tool (ARAT)

 **Tool Purpose:** ```ARAT``` can be used to compute 4 different capacity metrics, to the route and airline/aircraft level of granularity.
 These metrics include total revenue passenger-miles (RPM), total available seat-miles (ASMs), total passengers, and total departures.
-The outputs from ```APAT``` consist of 8 excel data tables, and vary according to whether the route metrics are disaggregated to the airline or aircraft level:
+The outputs from ```ARAT``` consist of 8 excel data tables, and vary according to whether the route metrics are disaggregated to the airline or aircraft level:

 ["Route and Airline" Tables](https://github.com/andyeske/Airline-Data-Project/tree/main/Output%20Data%20Tables/ARAT%20Outputs/Route%20and%20Airline%20Tables):
 * (1) ```Total Revenue Passenger Miles by Route and Airline out of a Desired Airport (RPMs)``` | _Total_RPMs_by_Route_and_Airline_Out.xlsx_